-Table \ref{T1} lists details of the PSNR results of the reconstructed images.
-Figs. \ref{f6}-\ref{f9} depict the recovered images, along with their PSNR values obtained by applying the DCT, K-SVD, BPFA, and GDL methods to four typical test images mixed with different types of noises, respectively.
-The corresponding dictionaries and atom-using-frequency figures attained by these methods are also displayed in these figures for easy evaluation.

-The advantages of the proposed method can easily be observed in these results.
+For easy evaluation, Figures \ref{f6} and \ref{f9} depict the recovered images, along with their PSNR values obtained by applying the DCT, K-SVD, BPFA and GDL methods to two typical test images mixed with different types of noises, respectively.
+The corresponding dictionaries and atom-using-frequency figures attained by these methods are also displayed in these figures.
+The advantage of the proposed method can be easily observed from these results mainly in the following three-fold aspects.
 First, our algorithm best rebuilds the original images among all employed methods.
-Specifically, as compared with the DCT, K-SVD and BPFA methods, our method achieves the largest PSNR values in almost all of the experiments, and on average, our obtained PSNR value are the largest among those of the employed methods for each image experiment.
-This advantage can also be visualized in the first rows of Figs. \ref{f6}-\ref{f9}.
-The noise is most prominently removed from the noisy images, e.g. the bookshelf of the Barbara image in Fig. \ref{f6}, by our method, and the details of the original image are mostly recovered, e.g. the windows of the House image in Fig. \ref{f9} (the details can better be seen by zooming in onto the images in the computer).
-These results show the excellent capability of the proposed algorithm in reconstructing the original images.
+Specifically, as compared with the DCT, K-SVD and BPFA methods, our method achieves the largest PSNR values among all competing methods for each experiment.
+This advantage can also be visualized in the first rows of Figures \ref{f6} and \ref{f9}.
+It can be seen that by our method, the noise is most prominently removed from the noisy images, e.g. the bookshelf of the Barbara image in Figure \ref{f6}, and the details of the original image are mostly recovered, e.g. the windows of the House image in Figure \ref{f9} (the details can be better seen by zooming in onto the images in the computer).
+These results show the excellent capability of our algorithm in reconstructing the original images.

-Second, the proposed method more robustly attains the proper dictionary underlying the images as compared with the other dictionary learning methods.
-This can easily be observed in the second rows of Figs. \ref{f6}-\ref{f9}.
-It is evident that the dictionaries attained by our method capture more meaningful features underlying the images and are least affected by the noise in all cases.
+Second, the proposed GDL method more robustly attains the proper dictionary underlying the images as compared with the other dictionary learning methods.
+This can be easily observed in the second rows of Figures \ref{f6} and \ref{f9}.
+The dictionaries attained by our method evidently capture more meaningful features underlying the images and are least affected by the noise in all cases.
 These results validate the capability of the proposed algorithm in properly generating the dictionary for images corrupted by nonhomogeneous noises.